-There will be two 120-minute major exams, tentative scheduled on April 19th and May 24th, and a comprehensive final examination during the final's week.
-Each major exam will be cumulative with more emphasis on the material since the previous test.
-Although restroom breaks are allowed during exams, you are not allowed to take any phone(s) or laptop(s) with you.
+There will be two major exams, tentative scheduled during this semester, with the first exam during the weekend of November 4th week and the second exam during the weekend of December 9th week, and a comprehensive final examination during the final's week.
+Each major exam will be cumulative with more emphasis on the material since the previous exam.
+Although restroom breaks are allowed during exams, you are not allowed to have any electronic devices, such as Apple watch, smart phone(s) or laptop(s) with you.
+Once found, it is considered cheating.